Tawfic-AB/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

    - Returns a pointer to the beginning of the located substring, or NULL if the substring is not found.

 6. A C function that prints the chessboard.

+7. A C function that prints the sum of the two diagonals of a square matrix of integers, using the standard library.